229 Ross Hall

 The English 314 test-out exam has three parts.
 Part One asks you to define and discuss six key terms from the textbook.
 Part Two requires composition of a technical definition.
 Part Three asks you to adapt a technical document for different audiences.

-You will take the exam at the Online Testing Center computer lab, 2552 Gilman, where you will need to sign up for three separate appointments corresponding to the three separate parts of the test.
-Please note there is no online option for this test-out since we were unable to develop a safe and secure testing option for this fall.
+You will take the exam at an ISU Test Centers computer lab, where you will need to sign up for three separate appointments corresponding to the three separate parts of the test.
+Please note there is no online option for this test-out since we were unable to develop a safe and secure testing option for this spring.

-To access the exam at the Online Testing Center computer lab, you will log in to Canvas with your Iowa State NET-ID and your password.
+To access the exam at an ISU Test Centers computer lab, you will log in to Canvas with your Iowa State NET-ID and your password.
 You must submit each part of the exam before the end of the 50-minute time frame or the lab closing time, whichever comes first.

-For further information on the Online Testing Center hours and rules at 2552 Gilman, go to http://www.testcenter.iastate.edu/2552-gilman/.
+For further information on the ISU Test Centers hours and rules, go to https://isutestcenters.freshdesk.com/support/home.

 To ask for accommodated testing arrangements, contact Student Accessibility Services (https://sas.dso.iastate.edu) to request a Notification Letter.
-The completed Notification Letter must be emailed to email@example.com by no later than noon on Wednesday, September 2, 2020.
+The completed Notification Letter must be emailed to Deanna Stumbo (firstname.lastname@example.org) by no later than noon on Wednesday, January 27, 2021.

 Preparation for Exam